moritzebeling/kirby-favicon/README.md

 ## Research

-To decide on a solution that fits all or most cases, I looked at many existing favicon generators and read the Mozilla docs.
-You can have a look at my reasearch at the repo wiki: https://github.com/moritzebeling/kirby-favicon/wiki
+This solution is an intersection of what many existing Favion generators provide.
+You can have a look on my research in the repo wiki: https://github.com/moritzebeling/kirby-favicon/wiki

-## Development
+## 🚧 Development

+1. Install yourself a fresh Kirby StarterKit
+2. `cd site/plugins`
+3. `git clone` this repo

+Roadmap
+- [ ] Set favicon for Kirby panel
+- [ ] Make favicon changable from panel

+## ☕️ Support

+If you like this plugin, I would be glad if you would invite me for a coffee: [PayPal](https://www.paypal.com/paypalme/cryptomunich)

+If you have any ideas for further development or stumble upon any problems, please open an issue or PR.
+Thank you!

+## Warranty

-This plugin is work in progress and I don’t provide any warranty.
+This plugin is work in progress and comes without any warranty.
 Use at your own risk.
-If you have any ideas for further developments or stumble upon any problems, please open an issue or PR.
-Thank you!